MichaelBitard/ansible-playbook-gitlab/readme.md

 ## Prerequisites
-You need to have sudo installed on the server and Ansible on the client.
+You need to have sudo and mysql-server installed on the server and Ansible on the client.

 You will need to copy `vars.yml.example` to `vars.yml` which contains the domain you would like to use, as the database password.